ToolJet/ToolJet/docs/docs/widgets/table/properties.md

 ### Allow selection

 This option is active by default. **Enabling** this functionality allows users to choose a row in the Table by utilizing `checkboxes` placed next to each row.
-If this option is **disabled**, the ability to highlight selected rows and perform bulk selection will not be accessible.
+If this option is disabled, the ability to highlight selected rows and perform bulk selection will not be accessible.

 ### Highlight selected row